TUT-ARG/DCASE2016-baseline-system-python/README.md

       minimum_event_gap: 0.1        # seconds

 `decision_threshold: 140.0`
 : Decision threshold used to do final classification.
-This can be used to control the sensitivity of the system. `event_activity = (positive - negative) > decision_threshold`
+This can be used to control the sensitivity of the system.
+With log-likelihoods: `event_activity = (positive - negative) > decision_threshold`

 `smoothing_window_length: 1.0`